 Listen to this Article:

 Some basil terms worth knowing

-Before we get started, let’s learn a little bit about basil!
+Before I get started on how to grow basil from seed, let’s learn a little bit about basil itself

 It’s all in the name!
 When you trim your basil plants for harvest, they produce new growth, replenishing your source of delicious basil leaves!

 The bundle of soil and roots of a plant that’s being transplanted from a small pot to a garden or a larger pot.

 When it comes to this herb, there are quite a few basil varieties to choose from!
 Some are better for pesto, while others can enhance vinegars or even refreshing lemon basil surprise.
 If you really want to impress (or confuse) your friends, you can call it by it's latin name ocimum basilicum.
 Message me if you can actually say that 3 times fast - I still can't!

 This group includes the standard bushy plants and Globe varieties (Spicy Globe and Green Globe).
 These varieties grow shorter, rounder, and more bush-like (hence their name!).
 They have smaller, textured foliage.

 This group includes varieties like Napoletano, Miden- ette, and Romanesco.
 These are the common basil plants that you’re probably most familiar with!
 They have larger, deep green leaves and a sweet basil aroma.

 Known for its purple basil to bronze foliage.
 This group includes Dark Opal, Emerald Wine and Rubin varieties, and are usually decorative or used for vinegars.